keymapperorg/KeyMapper/docs/user-guide/fingerprint-gestures.md

 --8<-- "action-options/action-count.md"
 ___

-:fontawesome-solid-check-square:{: .accent-light } &nbsp; Repeat until swiped again
+:material-checkbox-marked:{: .accent-light } &nbsp; Repeat until swiped again

 When this is turned on, Key Mapper will execute your actions repeatedly.
 This is particularly useful when emulating a keyboard key press, where in most applications holding down the key would result in a repeating output.